stacristo/ntx-devops-test/README.md

 ## Execution Plan
 The execution plan for this task are as below:
 1. Check the Node.js web application locally without any virtual machines to ensure that the application passes the required test.
-1. Create and provision three virtual machines with Vagrant, with the names:
+2. Create and provision three virtual machines with Vagrant, with the names:
    - NGINX: to serve as load balancer for the application servers
    - applicationInstance1: first virtual machine for Node.js web application
    - applicationInstance2: second virtual machine for Node.js web application
-2. Check NGINX server configurations after the virtual machines are created and provisoned
+3. Check NGINX server configurations after the virtual machines are created and provisoned
-3. Create two Github Actions runners to use as the CI pipeline for each virtual machine
+4. Create two Github Actions runners to use as the CI pipeline for each virtual machine
-4. Created two Github Actions workflow:
+5. Created two Github Actions workflow:
    - To push the docker image to Docker Hub
    - To deploy the application to each Runner in a docker image
-5. Check web applications
+6. Check web applications
+7. Save snapshot of virtual machines and suspend them

 ---